osullivp/chatgpt_pong/README.md

 # chatgpt_pong
 A version of Pong created using ChatGPT

 The aim of this project is to create an HTML/Javascript version of Atari's Pong using just ChatGPT (as far as possible).
+ChatGPT 3.5 was used which is the free version available via https://chat.openai.com/ at the time of writing (early May 2023).

 Key findings: